Terminal Gate Connection

-The newly modernized Terminal 1 of RDU officially opened April 13, 2014 - presently served by AirTran & Southwest airlines - has one concourse with nine gates with panoramic view of the airfield; a security checkpoint with 4 lanes is on level 2; ticketing & baggage claim areas were upgraded; new shops & restaurants were added in both pre- & post-security areas; and abundant natural lighting, as well as electrical outlets in seats at boarding area installed.
+The newly modernized Terminal 1 of RDU officially opened 2014 has one concourse with nine gates and panoramic view of the airfield; a security checkpoint with 4 lanes is on level 2; ticketing & baggage claim areas were upgraded; new shops & restaurants were added in both pre- & post-security areas; and abundant natural lighting, as well as electrical outlets in seats at boarding area installed.

-The ground level is divided between ticketing & baggage claim, and houses Southwest Ticketing counters & Southwest baggage service, ATMs, smart carte, food & rink outlets & vending machines.
+The ground level of T1is divided between ticketing & baggage claim, and houses Southwest Ticketing counters & Southwest baggage service, ATMs, smart carte, food & rink outlets & vending machines.
 In the center is access to the parking garage via tunnel, and a meeting point to the right of it.
 Outside of T1's ground level are the following transportation zones: 1 for prearranged services, 2 for hotel/motel shuttles, 3 for Park & Ride, 4 for limos, 5 for rental cars.

-The Concourse level with security checkpoint, houses ATMs, shoeshine, a cafe, restaurants & Starbucks, and access to gates A1-A9.
-AirTran/Southwest use gates A5-A8.
+The Concourse level with A gates has a security checkpoint and offers ATMs, shoeshine, a cafe, restaurants & Starbucks, and access to gates A1-A9 - currently only used by Southwest Airlines.

-Terminal 2 of RDU Airport with Concouses C & D (or North & South Concourses) is presentlly served by Air Canada, American, Delta, JetBlue, United & US Airways.
-2 was completely overhauled and expanded.
+Terminal 2 of RDU Airport with Concouses/ gates C & D (or North & South Concourses) - presentlly served by Air Canada, Alaska, Allegiant, American, CEI (Charter Express - check monitor for gates), Delta, Frontier, JetBlue & United - was completely overhauled and expanded.
 It has a baggage and a ticketing level, with access to C & D gates.

-The baggage claim level has outside access to all modes of transportation, inside baggage carousels 1 - 5, airline baggage services, special events desk, Smarte Cartes and more.
+The baggage claim level of T2 has outside access to all modes of transportation, inside baggage carousels 1 - 5, airline baggage services, special events desk, Smarte Cartes and more.

-The security check-point leads to C & D gates - gates C1-C25 to the right, and gates D1-D20 to the left.
+The security check-point leads to C gates (at right) and & D gates (at left).

 Amenities & services in T2 include ATM machines & currency exchange, optional WiFi access (45 mins free; or 24-hr premium paid connection, or Boingo monthly plan); a convention desk, shoeshine, a USO of NC Center, an attractive meet-an-greet area with Starbucks table seating, three international gates and a new and much larger processing area, which no longer requires rechecking bags or entering the concourse.
 T2 also offers XPresSpa, and an easy-to-read new plasma display.
 A set of universal kiosks support check-in with multiple airlines, in addition to airline-specific kiosks.
 T2's departure area has a good variety of shops & restaurants; The Redbox near gate C7 lets you rent a movie for $1/day.
 Select seats are equipped with power outlets, and boarding areas have seating clusters with 110 volt and USB power outlets under the tabletop surfaces.